 Kierkegaard believed so.

 C. Stephen Evans, in his book “Faith Beyond Reason: a Kierkegaardian Account”, has a brilliant discussion of these questions.
 In it he asserts that Kierkegaard’s main concerns are twofold: “an emphasis on the ways that sinfulness and finitude limit human thinking, and on the ways that certain emotions and passions are necessary in order to get at religious truth.
 If Kierkegaard is right, then a good deal of the intellectual practices and attitudes that are taken as ‘reasonable’ by sinful human beings do not in fact help us get on track with truth.
 To make contact with truth we need to be reshaped from the ground up, and for Kierkegaard that requires a reorientation of our deepest desires.”
-I urge you to read this book.

 I want to put this very simply and emphatically:

 We do not exist for the sake of the Other.

 We do not exist for the sake of the Other known as God.

 We do not exist for the sake of the Other known as our “selfish genes”.